 1. Keyword in Title Tag

 The title of the web page is the most important thing that you should worry about.
-Your page title appears in Google search result which plays a crucial role in attracting visitors.
+Your page title appears in Google search results, which plays a crucial role in attracting visitors.

 2. Keyword in Description tag (just to improve CTR)

-This is not included in ranking factors but the meta description helps Google to analyze your content topic more specifically which also helps you to increase your CTR in SERPs.
+This is not included in the ranking factors, but the meta description helps Google to analyze your content topic more specifically, which also helps you to increase your CTR in SERPs.

 3. Keyword in H1 tag

-H1 is the second title tag of the content; they help search engines understand your content in a better way.
+H1 is the second title tag of the content; it helps search engines understand your content in a better way.

 4. Content Length

-Usually long articles are more helpful than shorter ones.
-Search engines consider less than 300 words (not fixed) as a thin content.
-Take this post as an example, within 300 words we can not explain ranking factors for Google.
+Usually, long articles are more helpful than shorter ones.
+Search engines consider less than 300 words (not fixed) as thin content.
+Take this post as an example.
+Within 300 words, we can not explain the ranking factors for Google.